T0pGeek/truenas-on-hyper-V/README.md

  <p align="center">
- <h1>Instaling Truenas on Hyper-V
+ <h1>Instaling Truenas on Hyper-V</h1>
  </p>

+ this tutorial will show you how to setup, and configure Windows and Truenas scale.

- <h1>Prerequisites and installation of Truenas Scale on Hyper-V</h1>
+ <h2>Prerequisites and installation of Truenas Scale on Hyper-V</h1>

--Windows pro edition
+- Windows 11/10 pro edition
--Truenas scale ios downloded
+- Truenas Scale iso
+- extra storage space